Oscar De La Hoya Net Worth 2024

 • Oscar De La Hoya's relationship status is Married (Millie Corretjer)

-• Which school did Oscar De La Hoya go to?
-Oscar De La Hoya attended James A. Garfield High School
+• Where did Oscar De La Hoya go to school?
+Oscar De La Hoya is a graduate of James A. Garfield High School

-• Oscar De La Hoya is a proud parent of 5 kids
+• Oscar De La Hoya has 5 child/children

-• Oscar De La Hoya kids names are Atiana, Devon, Oscar Gabriel, Nina Lauren Nenitte, Jacob
+• Oscar De La Hoya's kids are Atiana, Devon, Oscar Gabriel, Nina Lauren Nenitte, Jacob

 FAQ